 In 2015, we surveyed many of our clients and prospective clients about what they wanted the future of laser projection to look like.
 The survey yielded hundreds of great ideas, but the most common core concept was that it’s diffcult to integrate lasers into any lighting rig due to the unique control demands of laser projectors.
 Since then, we’ve been working to solve that problem.

-Everyone in the laser light show industry knows the titans of laser control software.
-Pangolin’s Beyond, Sollinger’s Lasergraph DSP, Showtacle Moncha, and dozens more all offer the ultimate in control and customization.
+Everyone in the laser light show industry knows the titans of laser control software, the producers of programs for laser pros who need the ultimate in control and customization.
 These tools will always be the best for the most critical custom text and graphics, but they aren’t built for the rapid deployment and tight integration that lighting designers, programmers and operators enjoy from today’s lighting consoles.

 Computerized lighting consoles have been around for almost 40 years.
 Consoles have been under constant refinement to offer powerful and efficient ways of creating increasingly complex effects and controlling ever larger and more complicated lighting rigs.
 Lighting consoles have become incredibly powerful tools and we feel the time is right to bring lasers into that workflow.